Colorado Payment Resources

 The Sexual Assault Victim Emergency Payment Program (SAVE) provides financial assistance to medical and anonymous reporting victims of sexual assault.
 The program helps pay for costs associated with obtaining a medical forensic exam (MFE).

 The SAVE Program will pay for routine costs associated with obtaining a medical forensic exam.
-Hospitals may download the Medical Forensic Exam Payment Request Form (PDF) and send it kyra.moon@state.co.us for payment.
+Hospitals may download the Medical Forensic Exam Payment Request Form (PDF) and email it to jill.nore@state.co.us for payment.

 Eligibility